echomaverick/echomaverick/README.md

 # 💫 About Me:
 Hello! 👋 I'm Samuel a backend developer with a knack for problem-solving.
 Currently immersed in the world of Java development.
-Outside of coding, you'll find me on the basketball court, embarking on thrilling escapades, and exploring the art of storytelling in cinema.
+Outside of coding, you'll find me on the basketball court and exploring the art of storytelling in cinema.

 ## 🌐 Socials: